HMS Jersey (F72)

 HMS Jersey was a J-class destroyer of the Royal Navy.

 Construction and career

 On 25 March 1937, the British Admiralty placed orders for the eight destroyers of the J class, including one ship, Jersey to be built by J. Samuel White and Company at Cowes on the Isle of Wight.
 Jersey was laid down on 20 September 1937 and launched on 26 September 1938.
 Jersey was commissioned on 28 April 1939.

 Following commissioning, Jersey worked up at Portland through to July 1939.
 On 12 August 1939, Jersey joined the Seventh Destroyer Flotilla of the Home Fleet, based at Scapa Flow in the Orkney Islands.

 7 December 1939

 Jersey was torpedoed off Haisborough Sands by the German destroyer Z12 Erich Giese, which was returning unseen from laying a minefield.
 Ten of the ship's company were killed and extensive damage caused.
+The ship's hull was repaired at the Henry Robb shipyard in Leith in around 25 days, but she had to return 24 hours after relaunch when the propeller became entangled in the defence nets around the harbour mouth.
+She was eventually relaunched safely on 30 December 1939.

-Jersey was towed to the Humber for repairs and did not return to her flotilla until 28 October 1940.
+Following further damage in 1940 Jersey was towed to the Humber for repairs and did not return to her flotilla until 28 October 1940.